infoshareacademy/jfdzr5-reactorzy/README.md

 :pushpin: Messages\
 :pushpin: Filtering posts\
 :pushpin: Searching for users\
-:pushpin: New ideas, Sky is the limit!
+:pushpin: New ideas, Sky is the limit! :rocket::rocket::rocket:

 ## Setup
 Clone this repo and run ``` $ npm install ``` to install all dependecies.